 1. Facilities sued over cases of Legionnaires’ disease allegedly associated with their building water systems can no longer claim the CDC has no clear recommendation for implementing a WMP.

 “You should develop a water management program to reduce Legionella growth and spread that is specific to your building.”

 2. The CDC is clear that water management plans are needed to satisfy the standard of care, specifically citing ASHRAE 188:

-“Legionella water management programs are now an industry standard for large buildings in the United States (ASHRAE 188: Legionellosis: Risk Management for Building Water Systems June 26, 2015.
+“Legionella water management programs are now an industry standard for large buildings in the United States (ASHRAE 188: Legionellosis: Risk Management for Building Water Systems on June 26, 2015.
 ASHRAE: Atlanta).”